• Home

 Deutsche Bank used to be the only bank that offered blocked accounts for visa applicants.
 However, in 2022, they stopped offering this service – new customers can no longer open a blocked account at Deutsche Bank.

-This option makes sense if you are already in Germany.
+This option makes sense only in limited cases, for example if you are already in Germany and a local branch confirms that it can provide the required blocked account confirmation.
 However, if you need the blocked account to obtain a visa, it is less recommended because opening an account from abroad takes significantly longer than with online providers.
 Often, banks do not allow online applications.
-Instead, you must send the account application and other documents by post.
+Instead, you must send the account application and other documents by post or handle the process in person.

 Opening procedure for a blocked bank account